Priyansh2/SQL-Engine/README.md

 # About
-This repository contains code resource of my DBMS project named **Mini SQL Engine**.
+This repository contains the codebase of my DBMS project named **Mini SQL Engine**.
-Mini SQL Engine is written in Python and can parse and execute SQL queries (given using command-line interface) on data stored as CSV files.
-Read ```problem_description.pdf``` for details.
+Mini SQL Engine is written in Python and can parse and execute a subset of DML queries given using the command-line interface on data stored as CSV files.
+Please Read ```problem_description.pdf``` for more details.

  Following cases of query processing are handled as of now.
 - Blank column entries while entering data
-- Single and double quotted values in CSV files
+- Single and double quoted values in CSV files
 - Multiple AND/OR queries, including nested ones
 - Operators handled in column comparison: `=, !=, >, <, <=, >=`
-- Aggregate functions: `distinct, sum, min, max, avg`
+- Aggregate functions: `distinct, sum, min, max, avg.`
 - Pretty Table output
 - Summary of successful query
-- Table alaising
+- Table aliasing

 ## Requirements
 - Python 2.7